Robert De Niro: 1981–1991: Dramas, comedies, and awards success

 De Niro and Scorsese soon reunited for their sixth collaboration in 1990, with the crime film Goodfellas.
 It is an adaptation of the 1985 non-fiction book Wiseguy by Nicholas Pileggi.
 The film narrates the life of mob associate Henry Hill (Ray Liotta) and his friends and family from 1955 to 1980.
 De Niro played James Conway, an Irish truck carjacker and gangster.
 Goodfellas premiered at the 47th Venice International Film Festival to an "enthusiastic" response from Italian critics, although it grossed a moderate $46 million upon its wider release.
-Writing for Rolling Stone magazine, Peter Travers, praised the cast performances, and called De Niro's character "a smooth killer acted with riveting restraint".
+Peter Travers, writing for Rolling Stone magazine, praised the cast performances, and called De Niro's character "a smooth killer acted with riveting restraint".
 Chicago Tribunes Gene Siskel was equally impressed by their improvised performances and concluded "easily one of the year's best films."
 In the awards season, the film was nominated for six Academy Awards, and De Niro was nominated for Best Actor at the BAFTAs.
 In 2007, the American Film Institute ranked it as the 92nd-greatest American film of all time in their 10th Anniversary Edition of the AFI's 100 Years...100 Movies list.
 Also in 1990, De Niro appeared in the lead role for Awakenings, directed by Penny Marshall.
 The drama, based on Oliver Sacks' 1973 book of the same title, tells the story of Dr. Malcolm Sayer (Robin Williams), who discovers benefits of the drug L-Dopa in 1969 and administers it to catatonic patients.
 The film was nominated for three Academy Awards, including Best Actor for De Niro.
 Sacks later remarked of the film: "I was pleased with a great deal of it.
 I think in an uncanny way, De Niro did somehow feel his way into being Parkinsonian. [...]
 At other levels I think things were sort of sentimentalized and simplified somewhat."

+De Niro as Max Cady in Cape Fear, a role in which he was nominated for the Academy Award for Best Actor.

 De Niro's next film project was the drama Guilty by Suspicion (1991) in which he plays David Merrill, a fictitious film director, returning to the U.S. during the McCarthy era and Hollywood blacklist.
 The film received generally favorable reviews.
 He then had a minor role in the mystery drama Backdraft (1991), playing a veteran fire inspector.
 De Niro's biggest success of 1991 was Cape Fear, his seventh film with Scorsese and a remake of the 1962 film of the same name.
 De Niro portrays convicted rapist Max Cady, who seeks revenge against a former public defender who originally defended him.
 De Niro's performance was widely lauded.
 David Ansen of Newsweek remarked that De Niro "dominates the film with his lip-smacking, blackly comic and terrifying portrayal of psychopathic self-righteousness."
-The film grossed a successful $182 million and earned De Niro a Best Actor nomination at the 64th Academy Awards.
+The film grossed $182 million at the box office and earned De Niro a Best Actor nomination at the 64th Academy Awards.